pwncollege/computing-101/assembly-crash-course/level-7/DESCRIPTION.md

 When we say *significant bit* or *least significant byte*, *significant* means "most important for the value."

+- The *least significant bit/byte* carries the smallest weight (the "lowest" place value).
+For example, when you modify the "lowest" or "rightmost" bit, the value changes just by 1.
 - The *most significant bit/byte* carries the highest weight (the "highest" place value).
-- The *least significant bit/byte* carries the smallest weight (the "lowest" place value).

 **For this challenge**, using only the following instructions: